executeautomation/mcp-playwright/README.md

 - Debugging with the `/health` endpoint
 - Custom MCP client integrations

+**Monitoring:** The server includes a monitoring system that starts on a dynamically allocated port (avoiding conflicts).
+Check the console output for the actual port.

 **Note:** For Claude Desktop, continue using stdio mode (Standard Mode above) for now.

 ## Troubleshooting